 The trail starts on the stream's west side and is marked by a sign "Las Conchas Trailhead".
 A small sign nearby indicates this is Trail 137.

-Los Alamos is 20 miles away, and it is an opposite direction from Jemez Springs.
+Los Alamos is 20 miles away, and it is the opposite direction from Jemez Springs.
 Los Alamos has an interesting scientific history.